kayabaNerve/serai/docs/Economics.md

 validator set.

-External networks have their proportions decided equivalently to the proportions of their fees.
+External networks have their proportions decided equivalently to the proportions of their fees(so higher the swap volume, higher the reward).
 Once the network's proportion is decided, a proportion between the pool and the validators is decided.

 ```
 DESIRED_UNUSED_CAPACITY = 0.1